-- Always use the correct provided hardware and use the appropriate sequence for tightening/torque, as per the instructions provided with the part or kit being assembled and/or installed (as listed in Table 1.2). - As a rule, never fully tighten A-325 type hardware (see Section 1.2) unless instructed to do so by instructions.
-Once tightened, A-325 hardware cannot and should not be loosened.
-If loosened, it must be replaced with new A-325 hardware. - The Mount should be assembled at ground level before beginning any hoisting with crane. - Hoist Reflector out of crate and into place using crane and 16-Foot Chokers looped around torsion plates on backside of reflector.
+- Always use the correct provided hardware and use the appropriate sequence for tightening/torque, as per the instructions provided with the part or kit being assembled and/or installed (as listed in Table 1-2). - As a rule, never fully tighten A-325 type hardware (see Section 1.2) unless instructed to do so by the instructions.
+Once tightened, A-325 hardware cannot be loosened.
+If loosened, it must be replaced with new A-325 hardware. - The Mount should be assembled at ground level before beginning any hoisting with crane. - The Reflector & Back Structure should be assembled at ground level before beginning any hoisting with crane. - Always attach hoisting ropes in such a way that moving parts will not drop/rotate when lifted. - Applicable feed installation drawings will be provided with each feed system.